 I applied through college or university – interviewed at University of Toronto (Toronto, ON (Canada)).

 Written application, writing sample, questions about research interest

 - What comparative policy issues I consider to be most important in pol. sci.
 1 Answer

 Submit an application to Professor along with the transcripts.
 Prof interviews regarding basics of the field of research.
 Once Prof. agrees to take you, send subsequent application to NSERC Canada, which requires acceptance signatures from the Prof. Based on the academic performance and prof recommendation, NSERC processes limited number of applicants each year.

-I applied online and the process took 3 months – interviewed at University of Toronto in February 2012.
+I applied online.
+The process took 3+ months – interviewed at University of Toronto (Toronto, ON (Canada)) in February 2012.

-I applied online and the process took a day – interviewed at University of Toronto in September 2010.
+I applied online.
+The process took a day – interviewed at University of Toronto in September 2010.

-I applied in-person and the process took a day – interviewed at University of Toronto in March 2009.
+I applied in-person.
+The process took a day – interviewed at University of Toronto (Toronto, ON (Canada)) in March 2009.